mycargus/pact-wiki/Best-practices.md

 ## In your consumer project

-### Use Pact for unit tests, think carefully about how you use it for functional tests
+### Use Pact for isolated (unit) tests, think carefully about how you use it for integrated tests

 Use Pact: